 Temporary, unpaid placement in a Broward County agency that provides Volunteer Interns with practical and professional work experience.

-Opportunity to work in the Office of the County Administrator, Finance and Administrative Services, Port Everglades, Aviation, Human Resources, Enterprise Technology Services, Libraries, Environmental Protection, Human Services, Transit and much more!
+Opportunity to work in County Administration, Finance and Administrative Services, Port Everglades, Aviation, Human Resources, Enterprise Technology Services, Libraries, Environmental Protection, Human Services, Transit and many more!

 Volunteer Interns will be able to integrate theory with practice in a government environment.